hannahidayat/usgs-earthquake-activity/README.md

 Timestamp data was used to identify the hour with the most seismic activity and to aggregate hourly earthquake counts.

-The z-coordinate (depth) was extracted from `geometry` objects of the GeoJSON dataset to locate the deepest earthquake event in the past 24 hours.
+The z-coordinate (depth) was extracted from `geometry` of the GeoJSON to locate the deepest earthquake event in the past 24 hours.